 State funding problems

-However, there is no similar mandate at the state level for priority funding for completion of the Lower San Joaquin plan.
-Proposition 1E accounting shows that line items for Lower San Joaquin planning totaled only $3.8 million in bond funds.
-This was slightly more than 1/10th of 1% of the total of $2.895 billion authorized in Prop 1E for improving state plan of flood control facilities, increasing levels of flood protection in urban areas, and reducing risk of failure of Delta levees.
-Almost all of the $2.895 billion in Prop 1E flood control funds has been obligated, and there is only $24.6 million in remaining unallocated funds.
+However, the non-federal share of the project is $383 million, and there is no similar mandate at the state level for priority funding for completion of the Lower San Joaquin Flood Control plan.
+Proposition 1E accounting showed that line items for Lower San Joaquin planning totaled only $3.8 million in bond funds.
+The Smith River Canal Gate Project also received $22 million in December 2016.
+The total was slightly less than 1% of the total of $2.895 billion authorized in Prop 1E for improving state plan of flood control facilities, increasing levels of flood protection in urban areas, and reducing risk of failure of Delta levees.

 Part of the funding issue was that the levees in North Stockton, which are most at risk of failing, were not part of the State Plan of Flood Control when Prop 1E was passed.
 Although Prop 1E allowed the non-SPFC levees to be upgraded and added to the State Plan of Flood Control, the 2012 Central Valley Flood Protection Plan committed only to evaluating whether there was a “state interest” in upgrading the levees.
 The following is from p.
 51 of the 2012 Central Valley Flood Protection Plan: